Code-Institute-Submissions/F1-weather-tracker/testing/TESTING.md

 - On older iPhones the website seems to be completely broken. ([see screenshot](testing-img/iphone6S-safari9.png)).

 - Sometimes when you refresh the website multiple times in quick succession on a mobile device, the race calendar will stay expanded until you scroll or select an event.

+- There is no information displayed in the local time container.
+The reason for this is that it was too difficult to implement this feature without a back-end, but I didn't want to remove the feature container, because I will probably host an actual website from this project that does allow me to use a back-end and implement it.

 **_[Back to top](#contents)_**